Acacia: The War with the Mein

 Acacia: The War with the Mein is a 2007 fantasy novel by American author David Anthony Durham.
 It marks his first foray into epic fantasy, although the novel shares some characteristics of his other works such as the historical novel Pride of Carthage.
+It was followed by two sequels, The Other Lands in 2009 and The Sacred Band in 2011.

 Acacia: The War with the Mein has been translated into French, German, Italian, Polish, Portuguese, Brazilian Portuguese, Russian, Spanish, Swedish and has been published in the United Kingdom.

-Plot summary
+Premise

-Leodan Akaran, ruler of the Known World, has inherited generations of apparent peace and prosperity, won ages ago by his ancestors.
-A widower of high intelligence, he presides over an empire called Acacia, after the idyllic island from which he rules.
-He dotes on his four children and hides from them the dark realities of drugs and human trafficking, on which their prosperity depends.
-He hopes that he might change this, but powerful forces stand in his way.
-A deadly assassin sent from a race called the Mein, exiled long ago to an ice-locked stronghold in the frozen north, strikes at Leodan in the heart of Acacia while other enemies unleash surprise attacks across the empire.
-On his deathbed, Leodan puts into play a plan to allow his children to escape, each to their separate destiny.
-His children begin a quest to avenge their father's death and restore the Acacian empire–this time on the basis of universal freedom.
+The novel is notable for the complexity of Durham's imagined setting, one in which political and economic forces influence the fates of the ethnically and culturally diverse population.
+Leodan Akaran, ruler of the Known World, has inherited generations of peace and prosperity, won ages ago by his ancestors.
+He presides over an empire called Acacia, after the idyllic island from which he governs.
+The four royal children of the Akaran dynasty know little of the world outside their opulent island paradise, including the dark realities of drugs and human trafficking, on which their status depends.
+Leodan hopes that he might change this, but powerful forces stand in his way.
+When a deadly assassin sent from an exiled people called the Mein strikes at the heart of Acacia, Leodan puts into motion a plan for his children to escape.
+Forced to flee to distant corners, the royal children must navigate a web of hidden allegiances, illicit trade, foreign invaders, and ancient magic that will challenge their very notion of who they are.

-The novel is notable for the complexity of Durham's imagined world, one in which political, economic, mythological and morally ambiguous forces all influence the fates of the ethnically and culturally diverse population.
-In some ways the novel uses familiar fantasy frameworks, but over the course of the novel many fantasy tropes are overturned or skewed in surprising ways.
-It is a fairly self-contained tale, but the author is at work on more volumes set in this world.